kcmerrill/crush/README.md

 `$ docker run -P -d kcmerrill/queued`

 ## Summary
-Queued is just a simple in memory queue system to be used in simple applications.
+Queued is just a simple in memory queue system.

 ## Instructions
 Create a topic `heros` with a message id of `superman`.
 The value of given message is `clark kent`: